-- 4.31 The Providence Chapel is in a central location in Cranbrook.
+- 4.30 The Providence Chapel is in a central location in Cranbrook.
 It is an important historic building, listed Grade II because of its significance as a very good example of an early 19th century non-conformist chapel, which retains almost all of its original liturgical fittings.
 The Chapel, and preachers associated with it such as Isaac Beeman and William Huntington, played a significant part in Cranbrook's history as a 'Dissenting' area, where many non-conformist sects have flourished.
-The Chapel is a landmark within the town centre and attracts tourist attention. - 4.32 There is significant support to restore this iconic building.
+The Chapel is a landmark within the town centre and attracts tourist attention. - 4.31 There is significant support to restore this iconic building.
 The Providence Chapel is listed on the 2020 'Heritage at Risk South East' register compiled by Historic England.
 Its condition is described as 'very bad' which threatens its historic character and detracts from the aesthetic appearance of the historic town centre.
 The dilapidated condition of the Providence Chapel has also been highlighted in CCAA 2010 and warrants immediate attention.
+In May 2023 the Borough Council published a Planning Brief for the restoration and re-use of the Chapel.

-Preference For Small Scale Sustainable Development Sites & Design Criteria
+Small-Scale Sustainable Development Sites & Design Criteria

-- a) Small scale, sustainable developments within rural and urban brownfield sites will be supported. - b) Priority will be given to redevelopment of previously developed sites over greenfield sites - c) Any greenfield housing sites should be contiguous with existing limits of built development and provide for sites of approx. 1-10 dwellings, subject to the demonstration of effective physical integration with the existing settlement patterns within the historic landscape of the Parish - d) All proposals should meet the criteria outlined in the National Design Guide (2019), the Kent Design Guide, the High Weald AONB Housing Design Guide (2019), the advice and recommendations within the High Weald Colour Study (2017), the Neighbourhood Plan Design Guidance (2021) and any successive or locally produced guidance adopted by the parish. - e) All planning applications should demonstrate how the advice and guidance contained within the Design Checklist (July 2022) prepared in support of the Neighbourhood Plan has been used to inform and influence development proposals.
+- a) Small scale, sustainable developments within rural and urban brownfield sites will be supported. - b) Any greenfield housing sites should be contiguous with existing limits of built development and provide for sites of approx. 1-10 dwellings, subject to the demonstration of effective physical integration with the existing settlement patterns within the historic landscape of the Parish - c) All proposals should meet the criteria outlined in the National Design Guide (2019), the Kent Design Guide, the High Weald AONB Housing Design Guide (2019), the advice and recommendations within the High Weald Colour Study (2017), the Neighbourhood Plan Design Guidance (2021) and any successive or locally produced guidance adopted by the parish. - d) All planning applications should demonstrate how the advice and guidance contained within the Design Checklist (July 2022) prepared in support of the Neighbourhood Plan has been used to inform and influence development proposals.

-Exceptions For Large Scale Developments & Community Involvement
+Exceptions For Large-Scale Developments & Community Involvement

-- a) Proposals for larger developments of 10 or more houses may be considered if it can be demonstrated that there are exceptional circumstances as prescribed by the NPPF and it can be demonstrated that their impact on the sensitive AONB landscape setting and the considerable environmental constraints can be effectively mitigated. - b) The proposals should demonstrate effective physical integration with the existing settlement patterns within the historic landscape of the Parish. - c) The proposed development should contribute to sustainable development and should meet the place-shaping principles and design guidance of the National Design Guide (2019), The Kent Design Guide, the High Weald AONB Housing Design Guide (2019), the High Weald Colour Study (2017), and any successive or locally produced guidance adopted by the parish and demonstrate how design requirements have been met. - d) Developers should seek to engage with the community through the Parish Council at an early stage in the design process, through collaborative participatory approaches such as co-design of master plans, workshops, and other engagement methods and demonstrate that feedback from community engagement has been addressed. - e) Developers should continue to evolve their plans in consultation with community aspirations. - f) All planning applications should demonstrate how the advice and guidance contained within the Design Checklist (July 2022) prepared in support of the Neighbourhood Plan has been used to inform and influence development proposals.
+- a) Proposals for larger developments of 10 or more houses will be supported if it can be demonstrated that there are exceptional circumstances as prescribed by the NPPF and it can be demonstrated that their impact on the sensitive AONB landscape setting and the considerable environmental constraints can be effectively mitigated. - b) Any such proposals should demonstrate effective physical integration with the existing settlement patterns within the historic landscape of the Parish. - c) The proposed development should contribute to sustainable development and should meet the place-shaping principles and design guidance of the National Design Guide (2019), The Kent Design Guide, the High Weald AONB Housing Design Guide (2019), the High Weald Colour Study (2017), and any successive or locally produced guidance adopted by the parish and demonstrate how design requirements have been met. - d) All planning applications should demonstrate how the advice and guidance contained within the Design Checklist (July 2022) prepared in support of the Neighbourhood Plan has been used to inform and influence development proposals.